Harassment and Inappropriate Behaviors

 All employees

-• Have a respectful attitude, use respectful language with all people I meet at work, including during electronic contacts (email, video, etc.).
+• Have a respectful attitude, use respectful language with all people I meet at work, including during contact via electronic tools (email, video, sms messages, etc.).

-• Pay attention to the well-being of other colleagues and detect possible discomfort in the face of inappropriate behavior.
+• Pay attention to the well-being of other colleagues, detect possible discomfort and react to inappropriate or harassing behavior.

-• Report any situation that could constitute harassment, whether I am a victim or a witness, to my manager or another manager, the Personnel Department, the Security Department, the Legal Department, the company medical officer or the Region Ethics Correspondent. and through the Ethics Line.
+• Report any situation that I consider to constitute harassment or inappropriate behavior, whether I have experienced it personally or witnessed it, to my manager or another manager, the Personnel Department, the Anticipation Prevention and Protection Department, the Legal Department, an employee representative, the company medical officer or the Region Compliance Officer and through the Ethics Line.

 Managers